Table of Contents

 As the market is trending with Voice AI Data Annotation, LTS provides top-notch service in annotating voice data.
 We have annotators fluent in languages.

 All types of sounds recorded as audio files can be annotated with additional keynotes and suitable metadata.
 The Cogito annotation team is capable of exploring the audio features and annotating the corpus with intelligent audio information.
 Each word in the audio is carefully listened to by the annotators in order to recognize the speech correctly with our sound annotation service.

 The speech in an audio file contains different words and sentences that are meant for the listeners.
 Making such phrases in the audio files recognizable to machines is possible, using a special data labeling technique while annotating the audio.
 In NLP or NLU, machine algorithms for speech recognition need audio linguistic annotation to recognize such audios.

 - 3D Sensor data: 3D models generated by sensor devices.

 No matter what, money is always a factor.
 3D capable sensors greatly vary in build complexity and accordingly – in price, ranging from hundreds to thousands of dollars.
 Choosing them over the standard camera setup is not cheap, especially given that you would usually need multiple units in order to guarantee a large enough field of view.

-In many cases, the data gathered by 3D sensors is nowhere as dense or high-resolution as the one from conventional cameras.
-In the case of LiDARs, a standard sensor discretizes the vertical space in lines (number of lines vary), each having a couple hundreds detection points.
+In many cases, the data gathered by 3D sensors are nowhere as dense or high-resolution as the one from conventional cameras.
+In the case of LiDARs, a standard sensor discretizes the vertical space in lines (number of lines varies), each having a couple of hundred detection points.
 This produces approximately 1000 times fewer data points than what is contained in a standard HD picture.
 Furthermore, the further away the object is located, the fewer samples land on it, due to the conical shape of the laser beams’ spread.
 Thus the difficulty of detecting objects increases exponentially with their distance from the sensor.”